Shuronglin/BinAgg/README.md

+Last updated on March 1, 2026.

 # BinAgg: Differentially Private Linear Regression

-A Python package for differentially private linear regression and synthetic data generation using the Binning-Aggregation framework with Gaussian Differential Privacy (GDP).
+A Python package for differentially private linear regression and synthetic data generation using the Binning-Aggregation framework under Gaussian differential privacy (GDP).

+This package implements the algorithms from the paper and may be expanded with additional functionality in the near future.
+Please use the command below to obtain the latest version.

 Based on the paper:
 > Lin, S., Slavković, A., & Bhoomireddy, D. R. (2026).
 "Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees." arXiv:2510.16974v1: https://arxiv.org/pdf/2510.16974.
 Accepcted to AISTATS 2026.